Talgarth

 There are great places to visit near Talgarth including some great waterfalls, mountains, caves and ancient sites.

-Talgarth has some unmissable waterfalls nearby like Sgwd Yr Eira, Dan Yr Ogof Waterfalls, Sgwd Isaf Clun Gwyn, and Sgwd Y Pannwr.
+Sgwd Yr Eira, Dan Yr Ogof Waterfalls, Sgwd Isaf Clun Gwyn, and Sgwd Y Pannwr are some of Talgarth best waterfalls to visit near Talgarth.

-There are a number of ancient sites near to Talgarth including Maen Llia Standing Stone.
+The area close to Talgarth boasts some of the best ancient sites including Maen Llia Standing Stone.

 Talgarth History